If you are planning on having a marriage in the Netherlands, we hope you have an amazing (sunny) day ahead.

-As the common law marriage rules changed as of the 1st of January 2018 you might need to do some extra paperwork before you head to the altar.
-After 180 years of having the same common law rules, the Dutch government deemed it time to modernise the rules.
-And as much as we appreciate this, the rules are a bit more complicated now than before January first.
+After 180 years of having the same common law rules, in 2018 the Dutch government deemed it time to modernise the rules.
+And as much as we appreciate this, the rules are a bit more complicated now than before.

-For almost 2 centuries it was standard to combine both sets of assets, the bride and the groom’s, from the day of the wedding onwards.
-In case of a divorce the estate was to be split 50/50, unless the husband and wife had prenuptial agreements.
-Now, the husband and wife to will keep all their own assets in case the marriage fails.
+For almost two centuries, it was standard to combine both sets of assets, the bride and the groom’s, from the day of the wedding onwards.
+In case of a divorce, the estate was to be split 50/50, unless the husband and wife had prenuptial agreements.
+Now, the husband and wife will keep all their own assets in case the marriage fails.
 You do however have to prove what is yours so it is advised to see a notary before the big day and keep a record of certain big purchases or gifts throughout the marriage.

-The new rules have only been implemented this month so there are no cases yet that can tell us everything.
-Things will get clearer the longer the rules are in effect.
 Our advice, try to stay married and you’ll never have to deal with the consequences of these new rules.
-It’s worth checking out the government website for more official updates about marriage in the Netherlands.
+It’s worth checking out the government website for more official updates about marriage in the Netherlands